sandialabs/NuMAD/docs/user/getting_started.rst

 3. If you plan to use ANSYS, update the ``ANSYS_Path`` variable to the actual path to your ANSYS executable.
 Save and close ``addNumadPaths.m.``
 4. Move the ``addNumadPaths.m`` file to the MATLAB directory of your user account (e.g. ``C:\Users\username\Documents\MATLAB``)

+Every time a new MATLAB session is started type ``addNumadPaths`` to be able to run NuMAD.

 ..
 Note::
 	If a path other than ``C:\DesignCodes\NuMAD\source\`` is used, path definitions in the ``runIEC_ipt.m`` input settings script may need to be modified, as described further in the :ref:`AeroelasticSimRunIEC` section, and the :ref:`appendix`.